I'm a Celebrity...Get Me Out of Here! (British TV series): Bushtucker trials

 In the eating trials, contestants are required to eat a variety of different "jungle" foods.
 Each dish successfully eaten will gain the contestants one star, which equals one meal for camp (although the number of meals per star can vary).
 The foods that are required to be eaten can include: crickets (in a variety of forms, such as cooked into biscuits, blended into drinks or eaten dead), green ants, mealworms, witchetty grub, roasted spider or tarantulas, genitals of various animals, cockroach (prepared in various ways such as being cooked into biscuits, blended into drinks, eaten alive or dead).
 Other past foods include beach worms, bull's tongues, the anus of various animals, vomit fruits, cooked pigs' brains, various animal testicles, raw fish eyes, sheep eyes, blended rats or mice tails.
 Prior to the airing of the nineteenth series in 2019, ITV announced that eating trials would no longer contain live bugs.

 The second type of challenge is more of a physical or mental task that requires the contestants to perform activities to gain stars.
 These can include searching through dung, going through tunnels, negotiating obstacles on high wires, or performing other tasks.
+One off these is the now-annual "Celebrity Cyclone", which officially began in the sixth series and in contrast to every other Bushtucker trial, is played as a fun lighthearted challenge.
+It replaced two similar trials, "Hell Hill" that was used in the third and fourth series and "Satan's Slope" from series five.
+Cyclone features all of the remaining celebrities dressing up as superheroes as they try to walk up a huge slippery waterslide, whilst holding giant yellow or gold stars, and being pelted by plastic gym balls and footballs, drenched in litres of slime and water, hit by water cannons, and being blown by wind machines.
+Within a time limit, they must reach their numbered marker and hold their star(s) in place until the klaxon sounds to win.
+It is widely praised by celebrities and viewers as iconic, the best trial ever and a highlight of the series.
+In November 2025, it was reported that its popularity led to ITV producing a pilot for a stand-alone game show, using Cyclone as the core basis of the format, which was recorded in late 2024 and hosted by Joel Dommett.
+It was not picked up for a series run.